AmitATK/RealtimeFlux-AnomSense/README.md

 - Collects CPU, memory, disk, and network metrics from agents
 - Streams those metrics in real-time using Kafka
-- Stores data in both MongoDB (Node.js backend) and PostgreSQL (Spring Boot backend)
+- Stores data in both MongoDB (Node.js backend) and PostgreSQL
 - Caches live updates with Redis for faster reads
 - Displays interactive charts and system health status on a React dashboard
 - Detects unusual spikes using a simple statistical anomaly check